openvswitch/ovs/FAQ.md

    Keep in mind that ingress and egress are from the perspective of the switch.
-That means that egress shaping limits the rate at which traffic is allowed to transmit from a physical interface, but the rate at which traffic will be received on a virtual machine's VIF.
+That means that egress shaping limits the rate at which traffic is allowed to transmit from a physical interface, but not the rate at which traffic will be received on a virtual machine's VIF.
    For ingress policing, the behavior is the opposite.